 - Anything the government could’ve done better to ease the transition?

 - Meet with the local chamber of commerce.
 Note their concerns.

-- Organize a screening of a documentary related to plastic bag or single-use disposables, preferably with a discussion panel afterwards.
-Rye Sustainability and a local school organized a screening of the documentary, Bag It, as part of its ongoing Green Screen film series.
+- Organize a screening of a documentary related to plastic bag or single-use disposables, preferably with a discussion panel afterward.
+Rye Sustainability and a local school organized a screening of the documentary Bag It as part of its ongoing Green Screen film series.
 The partnership with the school helped expand the audience and we had a big turnout.
 Gather email addresses of attendees.

 - Spread the word about plastic litter and how the ordinance will help solve this enormous environmental problem.